tjr3/ios-challenge-shopping-list/README.md

 Please fork and clone this repository, then watch the screen recording provided before starting.
 This will show you what you need to build.
 Your project must display shopping list items in a table view with custom cells, persist shopping list items across launches using CoreData, allow the user to "swipe to delete," allow the user to add items to the list using a UIAlertController with a text field, and present an alert to the user when a task is due.
 Best of luck.

+### Black Diamonds
+	* Use an NSFetchedResultsController, add a property to your model object called ```category```, and split your sections based on that property
+	* Add a due date to your shopping list items

 Students who complete this project independently are able to:
   * Use the appearance protocol and set visual attributes
   * Implement a custom protocol following the delegate pattern